 This article series is now available as a professionally formatted, distraction free ebook to read offline at your leisure.
 Click here to buy.

-Over the centuries, for a variety of reasons we’ll explore today and next time, this traditional conception of external honor evolved into our modern idea of private, inner honor – a type of honor often used synonymously with “character” and “integrity.”
-Today, a man’s honor isn’t determined by a group of his peers, rather, it’s a very personal thing judged only by himself.
+Over the centuries, for a variety of reasons we’ll explore today and next time, this traditional conception of external honor evolved into our modern idea of private, inner honor – a type of honor with synonyms like “character” and “integrity.”
+Today, a man’s honor isn’t determined by a group of his peers conveying high respect, rather, it’s a very personal thing judged only by himself.
 Nineteenth century German statesman Otto von Bismarck captured this idea of private honor perfectly when he said in a speech:

 “Gentlemen; my honor lies in no-one’s hand but my own, and it is not something that others can lavish on me; my own honor, which I carry in my heart, suffices me entirely, and no one is judge of it and able to decide whether I have it.
 My honor before God and men is my property, I give myself as much I believe that I have deserved, and I renounce any extra.”

 In today’s post, I’m going to begin an exploration of why this change from public to private honor occurred.
 The transformation was a long and complicated process, involving several political, philosophical, and sociological changes in the West.
 While I initially hoped to explain this history in a single post, the amount of dense, important information to cover really requires two.
 In part one, I covered how the seeds of honor’s dissolution began to be sown all the way back in Ancient Greece and continued through the Romantic Period.
 Then in part two next week, we’ll see how those seeds came to full fruition during the modern era — beginning with the Victorian Era and leading up to today.